There are a lot of ways to retire wealthy.

 Large Multifamily Properties

 These are the large apartment complexes you see, ranging from 5 units up to hundreds.
 These properties are financed using an entirely different bank division (commercial rather than residential lending) and can require high down payments, shorter-term lengths, and higher interest rates.

 These properties are generally managed by a professional property manager (or a live-in manager, as is the case with my own 24-unit apartment complex), thus providing a more “hands-off” investment.

 Commercial properties range from shopping malls, convenience stores, restaurants, and more.
-With similar financing to large multifamily properties, 20-40% is the typical down payment requirements and again, the commercial department is who you’ll want to talk with at the bank.
+With similar financing to large multifamily properties, 20-40% is the typical down payment requirement, and again, the commercial department is who you’ll want to talk with at the bank.

 Commercial property has the benefit of longer-term leases, but vacancies can often range from months to years in length.